 The actual concert is involuntarily created by the audience and consists of their breathing and coughing – their sounds of being irritated.
 On the one hand, the piece investigates what’s happening in the border area of silence, but it also reveals something about an audience and its expectations in such a situation.

-Putting sounds into a perspective releases persons with misophonia from being passive sufferers when triggered
+Putting sounds into a perspective releases persons with misophonia from being passive sufferers when triggered.

-The following text passages from R. Murray Schafer’s book The Soundscape – Our Sonic Environment and the Tuning of the World convey an idea about subtle differences one might discover within one sound, the idea of soundscapes in general, and what else sounds may communicate besides just being in the air.
+The following text passages from R. Murray Schafer’s book The Soundscape – Our Sonic Environment and the Tuning of the World convey an idea about subtle differences one might discover within a sound, the idea of soundscapes in general, and what else sounds may communicate besides just being in the air.

 The more relaxed one manages to stay during attacks, the more deeply one may investigate the exact nature of a trigger, why it is so painful, what exactly makes it painful, and what memories get activated by a trigger sound.
 Over time, some triggers lost intensity for me.